Anant0412/Basic-Sentiment-Analysis-Project-for-beginners/README.md

 Usage

-#Enter text in the input area and click "Analyze" to perform sentiment analysis.
+//Enter text in the input area and click "Analyze" to perform sentiment analysis.
-#Use the slider to adjust polarity thresholds, affecting sentiment classification.
+//Use the slider to adjust polarity thresholds, affecting sentiment classification.
-#View overall sentiment scores and token-level sentiments, along with visualizations.
+//View overall sentiment scores and token-level sentiments, along with visualizations.

     Enter text in the input area and click "Analyze" to perform sentiment analysis.
     Use the slider to adjust polarity thresholds, affecting sentiment classification.